alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 5. Take a look at the `README.md` file.
 Notice that you do not see the changes that you made.
 6. Switch back to terminal window
 7. `git pull`
 8. Switch back to `ATOM` and view the `README.md` file.
-Do you see the changes that go merged.
+Do you see the changes that got merged.

+**This is how u can do peer reviews for your configuration files**

 ###Exercise 6
 #### Remove the branch